 J. I. Packer is perhaps one of the most influential theologians of the twentieth and twenty-first centuries.
 Like C. S. Lewis before him, he has spent a lifetime popularizing complex theological ideas and reaching a diverse audience through winsome writing alive with passion and charisma.
-The author of many classic books on the Christian life and theology, the 91-year-old theologian continues to inspire Christians across the theological spectrum.
+The author of many classic books on the Christian life and theology (see our recommendations below), the theologian continues to inspire Christians across the theological spectrum.

 “What we often feel in ecstatic moments in this world—’I don’t ever want this to stop’—will be the constant thought of our hearts in that world.
 We shall think it, knowing that in fact it never will stop.”

 “My advice to a new husband is nothing more than ‘husbands, love your wives.’
 And ‘love your wife as Christ has loved the church.’
 Never forget that you are Christ’s representative in serving your wife.”

 “The Puritan ethic of marriage was first to look not for a partner whom you do love passionately at this moment but rather for one whom you can love steadily as your best friend for life, then to proceed with God’s help to do just that.”

 Dig into J. I. Packer’s books on doctrine, holiness, and the Christian life

 Pointing to the Pasturelands recovers several decades of Packer’s contributions to the pages of Christianity Today.
 This includes his editorial columns, longer articles, and brief answers to readers’ theology questions.
 The book concludes with a profile of Packer from Mark A. Noll.
 Enjoy timeless insights from a man whose life was devoted to knowing God and making him known.